MetPX/sarracenia/doc/design/sr_post_sample.rst

   -- Relative used to store relative destination directory -- flow is an argument after the relative path.

-dd_validate is subscribed to bunny-op  (dd_validate is perhaps just dd_sara with --prefetch )
+sr_validate is subscribed to bunny-op  (sr_validate is perhaps just sr_sara with --prefetch )
 	- checks that the block-size is legal.
 	- modifies the destination directory to YYYYMMDD/ec_cmc/NRDPS/GIF/
 	- runs validscript on the data.